Mahesh-Venkat/pexels/README.md

 ###### How to use the app -

-Once you download the app. run the app, you can search for a photo, get the deatils of it by clicking on the invdividual photo.
+Once you download the app.
+Run the app, you can search for a photo, get the details of it by clicking on the individual photo.
 You can pinch, zoom on the photo on the details of Photo page.

 ###### Features